privacy-scaling-explorations/p0tion/README.md

 * A Firebase Application w/ active billing (Blaze Plan) in order to support Cloud Functions deployment.
 * Copy the `packages/actions/.env.default` file as `.env` `cp .env.default .env` and add your environment variables.
 * Copy the `packages/backend/.default.env` file as `.env` `cp .default.env .env` and add your environment variables.
-* Generate and store a configuration file with your service account's credentials as stated in this [documentation](https://firebase.google.com/docs/admin/setup#set-up-project-and-service-account) inside the `packages/backend/serviceAccountKey.json` file.
+* Generate and store a configuration file with your service account's credentials as described in this [documentation](https://firebase.google.com/docs/admin/setup#set-up-project-and-service-account) inside the `packages/backend/serviceAccountKey.json` file.
-* Navigate to backend package by running `cd packages/backend`
+* Navigate to the backend package by running `cd packages/backend`
 * Rename the `.firebaserc` production project alias with your Firebase project name.
 * Deploy your Firebase Application in production by running `yarn firebase:deploy` (this may take a while to propagate).